dftlibs/xcint/doc/grid.rst

    4934, 5294, 5810}

 The defaults are 86 and 302 for the minimum and maximum number of angular points per radial shell, respectively.

+Taking the same number for the minimum and maximum number of angular points switches off pruning.